Rainbow (Iceland)

 Rainbow (Regnboginn) is a Eurosceptic and socialist political party in Iceland, founded in March 2013 by former MP Bjarni Harðarson, who had been elected for the Progressive Party, and current MPs Jón Bjarnason and Atli Gíslason, both dissidents from the Left-Green Movement (VG).
 The party was founded in order to contest the 2013 Icelandic parliamentary election.

 They successfully applied for the list letter J to contest the 2013 parliamentary election, and submitted an official candidate list on 12 April 2013.
+As of 2024, they are longer involved in any political movement.

 History

 In 2012, the year prior to the formation of the new party, Bjarnason and Gíslason left VG to sit as independents.
 On 16 March 2013, Thorstein Bergsson, a candidate for the Left-Green Movement, announced he was leaving the party and joining Rainbow, saying he was disappointed by the party's position on the EU.
 The party subsequently announced Bergsson would have the number two spot on the party's list in the Northeast constituency.